TAQ2/coach-playbook/README.md

 ## Integrations (optional)

-The core system works without any integrations.
-If you use a task manager with an API (Todoist, TickTick, etc.), you can:
+The core system works without any integrations but they are nice add ons.

-1. Save a token file (e.g. `.todoist_token`) — these are gitignored
-2. Add API commands to `CLAUDE.md` under an integrations section
-3. Add relevant permissions to `.claude/settings.local.json`
+1. If you use a task manager with an API (Todoist, TickTick, etc.), you can: Save a token file (e.g. `.todoist_token`) — these are gitignored, Add API commands to `CLAUDE.md` under an integrations section, Add relevant permissions to `.claude/settings.local.json`
+2. use himalaya cli to connect to your emails

 ## What this has surfaced for people